Navid200/xDrip/docs/xDripSync.md

 #### **Malfunction**
 On both master and follower, ensure that `Settings` &#8722;> `xDrip+ Sync Settings` &#8722;> `Disable all sync features` is disabled (no check mark beside it).
 ![](./images/DisableAllSyncFeatures.png)

+The `Use xDrip Cloud` setting should be at the same setting on all the phones in the group.
+It should either be all enabled on all the phones in the group.
+Or, it should be disabled on them all.
 <br/>

 ---